miqueiasbrs/py-aws-lambda-local/README.md

 # py-lambda-local
-lambdalocal is a tool to simulate running an AWS Lambda locally, for lambda functions in Python.
+awslambdalocal is a tool to simulate running an AWS Lambda locally, for lambda functions in Python.

 ## Table of Contents